rvennam/kube-code-camp/Exercise2/README.md

-# Lab 1.
-Set up and deploy your first application
+# Set up and deploy your first application

 Learn how to push an image of an application to IBM Cloud Container Registry and deploy a basic application to a cluster.

-# 0. Install Prerequisite CLIs and Provision a Kubernetes Cluster
+# Install Prerequisite CLIs and Provision a Kubernetes Cluster

 If you haven't already:
-1. Install the CLIs and Docker, as described in [Lab 0](../Lab%200/README.md).
+1. Install the CLIs and Docker, as described in [Exercise 0](../Exercise0/README.md).
 2. Provision a cluster:

    ```ibmcloud ks cluster-create --name <name-of-cluster>```